S81D/MC_tuning/README.md

 The following scripts and the data presented are the final, tuned (NC tuning) samples used for the NCQE cross section analysis.

+In practice what is done is to take an un-tuned version of the simulation (say for relative collection efficiency i.e. $r_{CE} = 1.0$), and compare the charge, hit, or charge per hit distributions.
+As a proxy for $r_{CE}$, the total charge, charge per hit, or total hits can be multiplied by a scalar ($R$) to better align the MC with data and achieve the lowest $\chi^2$ value.
+The simulation samples are then reprocessed with an adjustment to the relative collection efficiency of $R \times r_{CE}$, and re-compared.
+Since the scalar $R$ does not map cleany onto a true adjustment of the relative collection efficiency, this process is iteratively completed multiple times until the simulated cluster parameters are tuned against a particular dataset.
+Rather than re-simulating many events with small increments to the implemented collection efficiency (which takes time and a large amount of computational resources), the scalar factor applied directly to the cluster parameters provides a faster approximation that can then be fine-tuned.

+Following the tuning of the simulation, an independent dataset can be compared to validate the response.

 ### Datasets

 Beam data was extracted by converting ProcessedData files into ntuples using the `BeamClusterAnalysis` [toolchain](https://github.com/ANNIEsoft/ToolAnalysis/tree/Application/configfiles/BeamClusterAnalysis).
 As these filesizes are rather large, another [script](https://github.com/S81D/BeamCluster_extract) was used to filter the information into smaller file sizes for each run.
 Data files used in this analysis can be found on the gpvms here: